crispab/crisp-code-examples/java/clean-code/src/notes.md

 When analysing the code, there are 9 warnings.
 We'll see to them later when we are fully test covered.

 Let's start with some easy testing of default values.

+Ok and with a test of the "propertyName" and stringProperty functions, we have a line coverage of 9% 30/315.
+Discovered lack of branch coverage.
+The getProperty with default was not tested for the case when there was no fallback necessary!